KSPModdingLibs/KSPBuildTools/README.md

 Most things in this repository will work best if you have a directory in your repository that corresponds to the directory that the user will install into GameData (or several such directories).
 Placing these into a GameData folder in your repository is recommended but not required.

 While working on your mod, I recommend that you create a junction or symlink from the game's GameData folder pointing at the content folder in your repository.
-That way any changes you make will be immediately available and you don't need to deploy or copy anything.
+That way any changes you make will be immediately available, and you don't need to deploy or copy anything.
 If you'd like to see other workflows supported please ask!

 # KSPCommon.targets